mayank091193/quasar-widgets/demo/src/markdown/QuasarWidgets.md

 </p>

 * Render the Weather widget on your website.
 It will ask users to enter the "city, state" e.g. "Pune, Maharashtra".
-Please note, this package utilizes "OpenWeatherMap" API.
-Please replace ```api_key``` with your own "OpenWeatherMap" API key.
-However, the package will use the default API if you do not pass it.
 ```
   <q-widgets name="weather" api_key=""></q-widgets>
 ```